-The next stage will be the cladding of the building exterior in thermally treated timber that has been specially selected for the exposed location of the tower.
+The next stage is the cladding of the building exterior in thermally treated timber, specially selected for the exposed location of the tower.

 Works have been ongoing since the beginning of 2012.
 Initial works involved piling the existing ground for the foundations followed by partial demolition of the existing structure.

 The Old Rossall Coastwatch Tower

 Demolished in 2012, the former lookout tower on Fleetwood seafront was built in 1948.

 A cold and draughty building, it wasn’t connected to the services.
 But despite that, and having to access upstairs via a ladder, it served the National Coastwatch Institution well.